-- One of the most popular family theatre shows of 2019 is returning to London’s Haymarket Theatre in summer 2021.
+- One of the most popular family theatre shows of 2019 is returning to London’s Haymarket Theatre.

 - Judith Kerr’s beloved children’s book, The Tiger Who Came to Tea, takes to the stage once again in this charming page-to-stage adaptation.